-As per the Section 35 Sub-section (5) of the CSGT Act, 2017, every GST registered taxpayer whose annual aggregate turnover in a given Financial Year exceeds Rs.
-2 Crore, is required to get his accounts audited.
+As per Section 35 Sub-section (5) of the CSGT Act, 2017, every GST registered taxpayer whose annual aggregate turnover in a given Financial Year exceeds Rs.
+5 Crore is required to get his accounts audited.

-These taxpayers are expected to submit certified audited annual accounts & reconciliation statements, in the FORM GSTR-9C on the GST portal.
+These taxpayers are expected to submit self certified audited annual accounts & reconciliation statements in the FORM GSTR-9C on the GST portal.

 GSTR-9C reconciliation consists of - Reconciliation between GSTR 9 annual returns and the data in your audited financial statement.

 GSTR 9C Due Date